Valuable Vinyl: How to Care for Your Prized Classical LPs

 • Remove release agent from the record surface with an ultrasonic cleaner

-Then, enjoy decades of listening to your favorite records
+Then, enjoy decades of listening to your favorite records.

 Mary Mazurek began her career at WFMT 1993 as an overnight board operator.
 One of her duties was to pull and clean records with a Keith Monks record-cleaning machine for the next day’s programming.
+Interviews have been edited for length and clarity.